 You've got to read the whisk tip in the comments: The Best Tool for Removing Pumpkin and Squash Seeds

-I like the simple approach and just toss my seeds in a little oil and salt before roasting.
+Take the simple approach and just toss the cleaned seeds in a little oil and salt before roasting.
 There is also a wide variety of additional toppings you can add, both savory and sweet, to jazz things up.
 See recipe notes for some suggestions.

 How to Roast Pumpkin and Squash Seeds